ejsumi/ejsumi.github.io/_posts/2025-10-02-copilitusage.md

 **Who Should Try This?**

-If you're working in technical documentation and your organization has Enterprise Copilot (or similar tools), experiment with it hands-on.
+If you are a knowledge worker and your organization has Enterprise Copilot (or similar tools), experiment with it hands-on.
 Start small with language review, then expand to drafting, then to gap analysis.

 Better yet, show your junior team members exactly how to use it for their specific tasks.
 Don't just say "use AI" - demonstrate the actual prompts and workflows that work.